 …it is the organizing symbol of the film: Anything you can believe about the game, about its deliberately random violence, about how it touches the sanity of men forced to play it, will apply to the war as a whole.
 It is a brilliant symbol because, in the context of this story, it makes any ideological statement about the war superfluous.

-From the film’s eerily accurate representation of the steel mills in 1960’s Pittsburgh to a wonderfully extended Russian Orthodox wedding ceremony, The Deer Hunter is a big ol’ hunk of Americana; it’s a deeply American story that wants to express the effects of PTSD and the loss of innocence that comes with war and the unnecessary degradation of morality that comes from foolish acts of violence by the United States.
+From the film’s eerily accurate representation of the steel mills in 1960’s Pittsburgh to a wonderfully extended Russian Orthodox wedding ceremony, The Deer Hunter is a big ol’ hunk of Americana; it’s a deeply American story that wants to express the effects of PTSD, the loss of innocence that comes with war, and the unnecessary degradation of morality that comes from foolish acts of violence by the United States.

-Though Cimino and others have explained that the film isn’t explicitly anti-war, that sentiment is right there on the screen.
+Although Cimino and others have explained that the film isn’t explicitly anti-war, that sentiment is right there on the screen.
 As we see later, Christopher Walken’s Nick is lost after what happened to him in the war; nothing can save him.
-That along with the brutal hardship that everyone else faces after the war shows how mindless and pointless war can become on individual level, forcing some to play games of pointless and violent chance to reap any benefits at all.
-War brings out the worst in all of us (on both sides), turning us into savage animals, unstable martyrs, self-doubting internalists, or a combination of the three.
-We see both the slow creep and upfront barbarity of inhumanity told through the opposing forces in this illustration of the Vietnam War.
+That along with the brutal hardship that everyone else faces after the war shows how mindless and pointless war can become on an individual level, forcing some to play games of violent chance to have any feelings at all.
+War brings out the worst in all of us, turning us into savage animals, unstable martyrs, self-doubting internalists, or a combination of the three.
+We see both the slow creep and upfront barbarity of inhumanity told through the opposing forces in this depiction of the Vietnam War.
 Granted, the film doesn’t take the time to empathize with the Vietnamese characters, and that is absolutely worth interrogating.
 I still have very mixed feelings about this aspect.

 My father certainly agrees with me here.
 The scene was so intense for his date at the theater back in 1978 that she got up and left…and then proceeded to break up with him when he refused to leave with her!
-(Some movies are just too good to walk away from.)
+(I guess some movies are just too good to walk away from.)
 Don’t worry, it all worked out in the end: his next girlfriend eventually became his wife.
 Without the Russian roulette scene being as intense as it is, I wouldn’t be here to talk about its merits forty years later.
-Your head might start spinning if you think about that time loop too much.
 Thanks, Michael Cimino!

-As the film celebrates its 40th anniversary this month, take a moment to appreciate one of most finely crafted moments in cinematic history.
+As the film celebrates its 40th anniversary this month, take a moment to watch one of the most finely crafted, if still slightly troubling moments in cinematic history.

 Thank you for reading!
 What are your thoughts on The Deer Hunter?
 Comment down below!